jbmerand-isagri/reactjs-face-recognition-front-end/README.md

 # reactjs-face-recognition-front-end

-face-recognition project = detect faces in pictures.
+face-recognition project = detect a face in a picture.

-The front-end part of a project to learn React.js, Node.js, Express.js , proposed by the training course Zero To Mastery.
+The front-end part of a project to learn React.js proposed by the training course Zero To Mastery.

 It was bootstrapped with Create React App.